w3c/media-wg/README.md

 # Media Working Group

 This repository hosts the [home page of the Media Working Group](https://www.w3.org/media-wg/).
+The group uses the [issue tracker](https://github.com/w3c/media-wg/issues) to track group-wide discussions and resolutions.

 ## Specifications